MisterClean/frenchgrid_bluesky_bot/readme.md

 - List of European countries to compare with France
 - Posting interval (in hours)
 - Logging settings
+- Emojis for different power sources
+- Thresholds for carbon intensity levels
+- Account tag to be mentioned in posts

 ## Running the Bot